DataDog/documentation/content/account_management/faq/is-it-possible-to-have-my-login-belong-to-multiple-datadog-organizations.md

 {{< img src="account_management/faq/createorg2.png" alt="createorg2" responsive="true" >}}

-After creating your organizations, you'll be able to switch between any Datadog accounts you're associated with from this same menu.
+After creating your organizations, you can switch between any Datadog accounts you're associated with from this same menu.

-Once the new organization has been set up, you can invite people to your new org from the Team page the same as you would your regular account.
+Once the new organization has been set up, you can invite people to your new organization from the Team page, just as you would your regular account.

 [1]: /account_management/multi_organization
 [2]: https://app.datadoghq.com/account/new_org